TristanBilot/mlx-GCN/README.md

 ```

 ### Run benchmark
-To run benchmark on torch_mps | torch_cpu | torch_cuda, a new env needs to be set up without the `CONDA_SUBDIR=osx-arm64` prefix, to be in i386 mode and not arm.
-Additional dependencies like `torch` also need be installed in the env to run these benchmark.
+To run the benchmark on CUDA device, a new env needs to be set up without the `CONDA_SUBDIR=osx-arm64` prefix, to be in i386 mode and not arm.
+For all other experiments on arm and Apple Silicon, just use the env created previously.
 ```
 python benchmark.py --experiment=[ mlx | torch_mps | torch_cpu | torch_cuda ]
 ```